CallocGD/rylix-is-a-skid/README.md

 - To Prove that the others involved didn't actually sit down and read python's assembly bytecodes like I did
 - For Malware Scanners to trigger these tools as malicious software (I got my wish btw which is good news).
 - To stop people from having their discord tokens and personal information abused.
-- Unlike these other volunteers (Except for Radz and Harm who I give most of my thanks to) I felt like there wasn't enough research done on something this dense and it felt wrong to me that the code wasn't being fully reverse engineered until I stepped in and took over.
+- Unlike these other volunteers (Except for xxend3rxx and Harm who I give most of my thanks to) I felt like there wasn't enough research done on something this dense and it felt wrong to me that the code wasn't being fully reverse engineered until I stepped in and took over.

 I Calloc, Will be archiving this repository very soon.